luhar63/luhar63/README.md

 <h1 align="center"> Hello world! 👋, My name is Rahul Maurya. <br/>Welcome to my github profile. </h1>

-<h3 align="center">A passionate web developer with the enthusiasm to accept new challenges and collaborate/freelance on projects.
+<h3 align="center">A passionate web developer with the enthusiasm to accept new challenges and readily available to collaborate/freelance on projects.
 I have 5+ years of professional experience in web development.</h3>

 ## ⚡️ A Few Quick Facts